veltman/presidential-nouns/README.md

 # Nouns of Assembly for US Presidents

 You can have a *pride* of lions or a *parliament* of owls.
 What is the appropriate [collective noun](http://en.wikipedia.org/wiki/Collective_noun) for each US president?
+In case you ever need to describe several Millard Fillmores from different dimensions as a group, we should probably figure it out.

 1. A *crossing* of Washingtons
 2. A _____ of Adamses (John)